Eat your way to lower emissions

 Food is the key to climate change

 In addition to cutting animal-based foods by half, if US consumers also reduced beef consumption by 90 percent, the emissions savings would be even greater.
 Dietary emissions would be cut by 51 percent, resulting in a cumulative reduction of 2.4 billion metric tonnes of greenhouse gas emissions by 2030.
 That’s a lotta gas.

 “While a diet shift isn’t a silver bullet, it could play an important role in curbing climate change,” says Senior Research Specialist Martin Heller, lead author of the study.

 In a 2019 report, the Intergovernmental Panel on Climate Change said that reducing greenhouse gas emissions from food production is a key to solving the climate crisis.

-In general, animal-based foods are responsible for more greenhouse gas emissions per pound than plant-based foods.
+In general, animal-based foods are responsible for more greenhouse gas emissions by weight than plant-based foods.
 Diet-related greenhouse gas emissions include carbon dioxide, methane and nitrous oxide.
-The production of beef cattle, in particular, is tied to especially high greenhouse gas emissions levels.
+Beef cattle production in particular generates significant levels of greenhouse gas emissions.

-Beef cattle must be fed for 18 months or more before they’re harvested, and growing all that food is an energy-intensive process.
+Prior to processing beef cattle, they must be fed for at least 18 months.
+Growing all that food is an energy-intensive process.
 In addition, cows burp and fart lots of methane, and their manure can also release this potent greenhouse gas.

-Meanwhile, over in New Zealand, scientists have discovered a vaccine that can be given to cattle to prevent the gut microbes that produce those methane burps – a research breakthrough that could have global significance.
+Meanwhile, in New Zealand, scientists have discovered a cattle vaccine that can prevent the gut microbes that produce methane burps.
+This is a research breakthrough that could have global significance.
 The same research team is also using genetics to breed sheep that produce less methane.
 That’s not baa-ad at all.